-- 6. Work collaboratively on water supply management and planning with the Lower Colorado River Authority to protect the City's water supply access and investments and ensure equitable and legal management of the Colorado River. - 7.
+- Work collaboratively with the Lower Colorado River Authority and other stakeholders on regional water supply management issues to ensure that the City's water supply access and investments are protected. - 7.
 Maintain a non-degradation policy for the Barton Springs Zone. - 8.
-Update the current Watershed Master Plan, expand the program to include other watersheds, and implement integrated strategies to protect and enhance water quality and supply, reduce flood risk, and prevent erosion. - 9.
+Update the current Watershed Master Plan, expand the program to include other watersheds, and implement integrated strategies to protect and enhance water quality and supply, reduce flood risk and prevent erosion. - 9.
 Participate in state and regional water resources planning, including regional efforts to improve water quality and quantity of the Edwards Aquifer. - 10.
 Implement Austin Water Utility's energy efficiency and demand reduction efforts to reduce greenhouse gas emissions and meet the City's climate protection goals. - 11.
-Increase coordination between Watershed Protection, Austin Water Utility, Office of Sustainability, Planning and Development Review, and other City departments.
+Increase coordination between Watershed Protection, Austin Water Utility, Office of Sustainability, Planning and Development Review and other City departments.